Type 2 Diabetes Guide

 You may also need to check blood sugar levels before and after exercising; after meals or snacks that you don't normally have; after larger-than-usual (or smaller-than-usual) meals or snacks; or if you miss a dose of medication or insulin.

-Awareness of the signs of hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) will let you recognize when you need to take steps to return your blood sugar to your target range.
+Awareness of the signs of (low blood sugar) and (high blood sugar) will let you recognize when you need to take steps to return your blood sugar to your target range.
 Both high and low blood sugar can be serious if left untreated.

 Keeping Track of Blood Glucose Levels

 If you find that your blood sugar isn't kept within the target range on your current treatment plan, then talk to your doctor about making changes.
 Medication or insulin dosages may need adjustment.
-Diabetes monitoring includes both self-care at home and regular consultations with your doctor so that you can feel your best.
+Diabetes monitoring includes both at home and regular consultations with your doctor so that you can feel your best.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.